zanemountcastle/Bitcoin-Insurance/README.md

 #Bitcoin Insurance

 This project establishes a technique for pricing insurance for Bitcoins.
-The technique was as developed by [Dan Mountcastle](https://uk.linkedin.com/in/daniel-mountcastle-16218160).
+The technique was developed by [Dan Mountcastle](https://uk.linkedin.com/in/daniel-mountcastle-16218160).
 This project is a collaboration with Dan Mountcastle.

 ## Problem